pwittlinger/02476_mlops_group36/reports/README.md

 > Answer:

 --- As we didn't use GCP for training our model, we didn't spent that much money.
 In total it was less than 5$ (at the time of writing, approx. 4.5$).
 It is not that easy to say which service was the most expensive one, as the Dashboard does not show all accumulated costs.
-However, the Cloud Run instances were the only service that could contribute to that cost ---
+However, the Cloud Run instances were the only service that could contribute to that cost, as it was called on each push to our branch.
+Had we done model training on GCP as well, this would certainly have been the most expensive aspect. ---

 ## Overall discussion of project